marisitera/estonian-banking-formats/ENhelp.md

 ## Payment recipient
 In case the payment recipient differs from the vendor (for example in case of factoring), fill in data under **Recipient** tab on the **Vendor Bank Account Card**.
-If the **Recipient Name** is filled, is is also used in the payment file.
+If the **Recipient Name** is filled, it is also used in the payment file.

 ***